coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/requesting-new-package.md

 ---

-Please answer the following questions about the package you are requesting:
+Please try to answer the following questions about the package you are requesting:

 1. What, if any, are the additional dependencies on the package? (i.e. does it pull in Python, Perl, etc)